danBamikiya/cuttlink/server/API_DOC.md

 #### /api

 - POST _/api/url_

 #### /url

 - GET _/:url_

 ## Requests

 The services are accessed via standard HTTPS requests in UTF-8 format to an API endpoint.
-Where possible, URLy API uses appropriate HTTP verbs for each action:
+Where possible, Cuttlink API uses appropriate HTTP verbs for each action:

 | METHOD | ACTION                   |
 | ------ | ------------------------ |